hongjai-rhee/public/giants/README.md

 Richard Bellman introduced dynamic programming and the principle of optimality, providing the conceptual foundation for modern reinforcement learning.

-The Bellman equation taught us to look beyond the immediate reward:

-> What matters now depends on what may happen next.
+The Bellman equation taught us to look beyond the immediate reward: *What matters now depends on what may happen next*.

 ---